SkyKings-Guild/Guides/guides/powder-grinding.md

 Requirements:

-- Get to HOTM6 at a minimum, I know its a grind but theres a reason.
+- Get to HOTM6 at a minimum, I know its a grind but there's a reason.
 You basically need the Great Explorer perk to get a large amount of chests and Mole to help you break more blocks.
 - 1500 Mining Speed this should easily achieved at heart of the mountain 6, you can check your mining speed by holding your pickaxe and looking at your stats in the Skyblock Menu.